vineet574/2.to-do-list-app/README.md

  Limitations
 This application does not save tasks after exiting, as it operates in-memory.
 No input validation beyond basic options (numbers 1-4).

+some new features added to your To-Do List application:
+✅ Mark tasks as completed
+✅ Edit tasks
+✅ Save tasks to a file
+✅ Load tasks from a file